Tanner Springs Park: Reception

 After early damage to the pond's ecosystem, signs were placed to explicitly indicate pets are not allowed.

 Some visitors consider the park a waste of money, while others appreciate the serenity that a pocket park can provide in the middle of the city.
-Still others participate in yoga in the park.
+Still others participate in yoga or meditation in the park.
 The park has been called a "beautiful little oasis", and architect Laurie Olin remarked:

 I've heard some Portlanders are snippy about Dreiseitl's park, boutique ecology and all that.
 I like the concept, but I'm not crazy about the proportions, for instance, of the stair-step grass seats.
 I like the idea of recycling the railroad rails and the sense of memory, but they look nasty and scary and that you're going to hurt yourself.
 The walkways are too Uncle Wiggly to me, too cutesy.
 But that's one designer criticizing the other designer's cuffs and pockets.
 I'm not arguing with the raison d'etre.

+In 2012 Tanner Springs Park was a finalist for the Urban Land Institute's National Urban Open Space Award, and was cited as offering "a model of sustainable urban design articulated through its water management systems and rich features" and "an engaging respite embedded in the dynamic of a high density urban neighborhood."
+In 2019 the Xerces Society referenced the park as an example of how room for pollinator habitat can be made even in dense urban environments.